marsdrums/test-tutorial/visual-quality/index.md

 I'm using the {swatch} object to decide the light tint and i multiply each component of the color value by an intenisty parameter.
 This way, the light we get resembles sun light much more.
 This brings us to yet another cardinal concept: ***you should think in terms of light energy, not in terms of light color***.
 When we set the @diffuse attribute of {jit.gl.light} we are actually expressing how much energy comes from the light source -> how much red, how much green, and how much blue.
 If you take a look at the values in the message box below the object {vexpr}, you can notice how values go way past 1.
 So, don't be afraid to crank up these numbers!

-Now the light looks correct, but we lost all the details of the shape: the image looks burnt!
+Now the light intensity looks correct, but we lost all the details on the shape: the image looks burnt!
 Let's take a look at the values that are being sent to {jit.pworld}:

 ![](./images/visual-quality_014.png)

 I set up a little debugger utility to have a sense of what values {jit.pworld} is receiving.
-I'm taking the rendered image, and i'm converting the RGB values to luminance; i then compare the luminance against 1: if luminance is greater than 1, then show a white pixel, else show a black pixel.
+I'm taking the rendered image, and i'm converting the RGB values to luminance; i then compare the luminance against 1: if luminance is greater than 1, then the utility shows a white pixel, else it shows a black pixel.
 With this simple test, we can see that {jit.pworld} is receiving values greater than 1, and therefore all it can do is to display a white color.
 In other words, colors are clipped, as there's no color brighter than pure white.
 Once again we're in a spot where our rendering looks unnatural: The light intensity seems convincing, but we lost all the details of the shape because the color values are clipped.
 What can we do then?

 Here comes into play another very important color correction tool: ***tonemapping***.